 Angelie Karabatsos, LPC, NCC, MA, MBA

 Pillars of Hope Counseling is committed to privacy.
 This form is for requesting a call, email communication or to ask questions about services.
+My office is in Tigard, and I work with individuals in the Washington County and Portland area and virtually on a variety of life challenges.

 Do not list confidential information about health or mental health conditions in this form, email, or text.